noammalca1/GPIO-Bank-32-bit-with-Debounce-Interrupts/README.md

 - Configurable edge and level interrupts with per-bit masking and polarity
 - A single bank-level interrupt output (`gpio_irq`)

-The system is implemented and verified in Verilog/SystemVerilog using a 100 MHz clock (`PCLK`) with a VCD waveform dump (`dump.vcd`) for inspection in tools such as GTKWave.
+The system is implemented and verified in Verilog using a 100 MHz clock (`PCLK`) with a VCD waveform dump (`dump.vcd`) for inspection in tools such as GTKWave.

 ---
 ## System Overview